 Have a movie marathon with popcorn and chocolate.
 Make them laugh.
 Make them remember what it feels like to not be empty inside.
 Your laugh can pull a person back from those dark feelings.

 People need to know they aren’t alone.
 Share your story out in the open so that other people can see it, know it, hear it, and know that it can get better.
 It’s hard to explain the color blue to someone who has never seen it.

 When we say, out in the open, that we know what blue looks like, we show others that we can understand.
 We show them that someone can be where they are now and still make it out the other side.

 One of the hardest things that come with feeling suicidal is feeling that if you talk to someone you are being a burden to them.
 They are going to have to take time out of their day to deal with your crazy self, they are going to feel obligated, they are going to resent you, they’re going to think you’re so dramatic, they’re probably so tired of hearing it… the thoughts keep coming.

 Reassure them that you want to listen and be there for them.

 Point them in the direction of helpful resources.

 If they are dealing with a specific issue that is causing their feelings and you aren’t quite sure how to help, or if you can help enough – find resources for them.
 Find out(or in)patient services for them or support groups online or in real life.
-It’s really hard to be someone’s only support system and sometimes the best thing we can do to someone is giving them more support.
+It’s really hard to be someone’s only support system and if you’re feeling overwhelmed, it’s absolutely okay to call in the cavalry.

 At times, all that is needed is a conversation to get someone out of their head, but other times a lot more is needed.
 Help them come up with safety measures for when your conversation is over or for when you can no longer be there.
 Help involve their support system and make sure that they have support and resources going forward.